lizconlan/hh-search-mkII/README.md

 Very much a work in progress - currently somewhere between a train wreck and a cargo cult, approach with caution and don't expect the tests to pass (yet).

+I've been asked to get something working ASAP so this is being rushed (excuse, sticking to it).

 ## Features

 * Full text search